Footsteps of the Incas

 Titan’s VIP door-to-door travel service collects you from home for your flight to Lima.

 We arrive in Lima and transfer to the Jose Antonio Hotel (4-star) or Four Points by Sheraton Miraflores (4-star).
 The remainder of the day is spent at leisure.
 You may want to explore this vibrant city or just relax at the hotel.

 Lima - Arequipa

 This morning we take a tour of the old ‘City of Kings’.
 The alternative name was in fact the city’s original name, chosen by the founder of Lima, Spanish conquistador Francisco Pizarro.
 Founded in 1535, Lima is renowned for its colonial architecture, especially at the heart of the city.
 We begin our explorations in the Old Town, roaming the streets that have stood through earthquakes and truly fascinating historical times we pass the Government Palace and majestic, historic squares.
 We make stops at the cathedral and Larco Herrera Museum, where gold and silver from ancient Peru are displayed.
 The city’s walls are laced with incredible history of political, cultural and economic importance having played the role of capital of the Spanish dominions in South America until the 18th century.
-While here you can enjoy a relaxing walk amongst the remarkable architecture dotted throughout this enticing area.
 We transfer to Lima Airport this afternoon for our flight to Arequipa and travel to the Casa Andina Select Arequipa (4-star) or Sonesta Hotel Arequipa (4-star) for our two-night stay.